 Welcome back to my Step-by-Step portrait tutorial!
 The image I am using is the beautiful Art-n-Fly creative director, Farren Arendse.
 Instagram account @farrenlauren.
-If you would like to see Part 1 of my tutorial, make sure to look back at the previous Art-n-Fly articles.
+Be sure to check out Part 1.

 Last time, we finished off drawing the sun glasses and added some details around the piece.
 Everything is starting to come together as we start Stage 3.
 Now let’s start with drawing the gold hues on the sunglasses and earring.